matthewglover/future-example/README.md

 5. Future.of - takes a value `a` and returns a `Future a`

 6. Synchronous errors - add handling of synchronous errors in map and chain and ap

+7. Refactor map to chain - declare map in terms of chain